PatrycjaMicle/recipe-app/README.md

 # Recipe App

 App giving you cooking ideas.
-Select a category and the app will inspire you by choosing random recipe.
+Select a category, and it will inspire you by choosing a random recipe.

 ## Instructions

-In a main menu you will see the categories.
+In the main menu, you will see the categories.

 <p align="center">
     <img src="https://github.com/PatrycjaMicle/recipe-app/blob/main/src/images/Screenshot1.jpg?raw=true" alt="app_screenshot" />
 </p>

 <p align="center">
     <img src="https://github.com/PatrycjaMicle/recipe-app/blob/main/src/images/Screenshot2.jpg?raw=true" alt="app_screenshot" />
 </p>

 ## Overview
-After choosing a category your recipe will be visible in a scroll cointainer.
+After choosing a category your recipe will be visible in a scroll container.

-On the top you can see the name of a meal.
+On the top, you can see the name of a meal.

-Following - the ingredients.
-And at the bottom the instructions, how to prepare the meal.
+After that, you will find the ingredients and instructions for preparing the meal at the bottom.

 <p align="center">
     <img src="https://github.com/PatrycjaMicle/recipe-app/blob/main/src/images/Screenshot4.jpg?raw=true" alt="app_screenshot" />